luissantos/gameofthree/README.md

 # Introduction

 This project implements a game of three  server and a client.
-The server accepts simultaneous games but each game can be played by 2 players.
+The server accepts simultaneous games but each game can only be played by 2 players.
 The clients are designed to play automatically until the game finishes.

 ## Technical architecture

 This project follows a classic client-server architecture.
-The clients use websockets to communicate with the server.
+The communication between the client and the server is done using websockets.

-Both the server and the client were written using Java and Netty.
+Both the server and the client are written using Java and Netty.
 Netty is a framework designed to build high performing network applications.
 Some of the reasons to choose netty:

 * Nonblocking-IO support